Konstantin Noskov: Biography

 Konstantin Noskov was born on 26 September 1978 in the village of Oktyabrsky in Arkhangelsk Oblast.

 In 2000, he graduated from the Moscow State University of Instrument Engineering and Computer Sciences with a degree in Automated information processing and management systems, and in 2001 he completed a master's degree in Strategic management at the Higher School of Economics.

 From 2000 to 2001 he worked as an economic analyst of the program Big Money on NTV chanel.

 In 2001 he joined the Ministry of Economic Development.
 For the first three years he held the positions of chief specialist, Deputy Head of the Department, Head of the Department of Economic Development Programs of the Department of Economic Development and Cooperation with International Financial Organizations.

-In 2004 he was appointed Deputy Director of the Department of Socio-Economic Reform Atrategy, and then - Deputy Director of the Department of Budgeting and Consolidated Financial Balance.
+In 2004 he was appointed Deputy Director of the Department of Socio-Economic Reform Strategy, and then - Deputy Director of the Department of Budgeting and Consolidated Financial Balance.

 In 2008, Konstantin Noskov joined the Russian Government as Deputy Director of the Department of Public Administration, Regional Development and Local Self-government.

 In 2009, by Order of the then Prime Minister Vladimir Putin, the Department of IT and Communications was established in the Government structure, and Noskov was appointed Director of this Department.

 At the end of 2012, Konstantin Noskov was appointed head of the Analytical Center under the Government of Russia.

 On 18 May 2018, was appointed Minister of Digital Development, Communications and Mass Media in Dmitry Medvedev's Second Cabinet.
 On 15 January 2020, he resigned as part of the cabinet, after President Vladimir Putin delivered the Presidential Address to the Federal Assembly, in which he proposed several amendments to the constitution.

 Since September 2020, for four months, he headed the St. Petersburg Currency Exchange, which specializes in trading securities of "sanctioned" companies.
 Retired in January 2021.